Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 ## Delete a product

-The product must be in **Archive** state and no release published to a marketplace
+The product must be in **Archive** state, with no release published to a Marketplace and no remaining subscriptions.
+Once this action is confirmed, it cannot be undone.

+{{< alert title="Warning" color="warning" >}}Once a product is deleted, you cannot filter Business Insights metrics (Subscriptions / Applications) with it.{{< /alert >}}

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.